 Telemedicine platform is the technology infrastructure that supports an organization to build, optimize and deploy a turnkey telemedicine program aligned with clinical, financial and operational goals.
 Best-in-class attributes include flexibility, modularity, and scalability.

 TeleNeurology is the delivery of neurological assessment and care through telecommunications technology, usually videoconferencing.
 TeleNeurology allows neurological experts to see patients remotely to supplement or replace in-person neurological care.

 TelePsychiatry is the delivery of psychiatric assessment and care through telecommunications technology, usually videoconferencing.
 TelePsychiatry allows psychiatrists and other mental health providers to see patients remotely to supplement or replace in-person psychiatric care.

 Thrombectomy is the interventional procedure of removing a blood clot (thrombus) from a blood vessel.

 Thrombectomy-Capable Stroke Center (TSC) is one of the four advanced levels of stroke certification for Joint Commission-accredited hospitals.
 TSC is designed for hospitals providing endovascular procedures and post-procedural care.
 See Stroke Certification.

 Time last known well (TLKW) is the time prior to hospital arrival at which the patient was last known to be without the signs and symptoms of the current stroke or at his or her baseline state of health.

 TPA is Tissue Plasminogen Activator, a “clot dissolving” medicine.
 The use of tPA as an acronym is now discouraged, as there have been adverse events because of confusion between tPA and TNK.
 The preferred term is Activase® (or Alteplase).

 Transient Ischemic Attack (TIA)

-Acute care telemedicine organization that provides specialists care to physical facilities via videoconferencing and other technology
+Virtual hospital is an acute care telemedicine organization that provides specialists care to physical facilities via videoconferencing and other technology.